 Tahoma was introduced in 1995 alongside Windows 95.

-Is Tahoma font free to use?
+Is the Tahoma texture to use?

-No, It is a proprietary font and is not freely available for download.
+No, it is a proprietary font and is not freely available for download.
 Licensing terms from Microsoft must be followed for use.